A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Adversary Transferability Beyond Image Classification

-\citep{naseer2018task} propose a novel adversarial attack method, which adopts the neural representation distortion to generate adversarial examples.
-They have demonstrated the remarkable transferability of adversarial examples across different neural network architectures, datasets, and tasks. \citep{naseer2019cross} propose a novel concept of domain-invariant adversaries, which demonstrates the existence of a shared adversarial space among different datasets and models.
-Moreover, they propose to exploit the adversarial patterns capable of deceiving networks trained on completely different domains to improve attack transferability. \citep{lu2020enhancing} investigate the transferability of adversarial examples across diverse computer vision tasks, which include object detection, image classification, semantic segmentation, etc. Then, they propose a Dispersion Reduction (DR) adversarial attack method, which minimizes the spread of intermediate feature maps, to boost the transferability of adversarial examples for the cross-task. \citep{wei2022cross} study the transferability of adversarial perturbations across different modalities.
-In detail, they apply the adversarial examples on white-box image-based models to attacking black-box video-based models by exploiting the similarity of low-level feature spaces between images and video frames.
-They propose an effective attack method for cross-modal, which minimizes the cosine similarity of features between clean and adversarial images, to enhance the attack transferability. \citep{naseer2023boosting} propose to adopt task-specific prompts to incorporate spatial (image) and temporal (video) cues into the same source model, which can enhance the transferability of attacks from image-to-video and image-to-image models.
+\citet{naseer2018task} propose a novel adversarial attack method, which adopts the neural representation distortion to generate adversarial examples.
+They have demonstrated the remarkable transferability of adversarial examples across different neural network architectures, datasets, and tasks. \citet{naseer2019cross} propose a novel concept of domain-invariant adversaries, which demonstrates the existence of a shared adversarial space among different datasets and models.
+They introduce a new generative framework that creates strong adversarial examples with a relativistic discriminator, outperforming traditional instance-specific attacks with a universal adversarial function.
+Moreover, they propose to exploit the adversarial patterns capable of deceiving networks trained on completely different domains to improve attack transferability. \citet{lu2020enhancing} investigate the transferability of adversarial examples across diverse computer vision tasks, which include object detection, image classification, semantic segmentation, etc. They propose a Dispersion Reduction (DR) adversarial attack method which minimizes the standard deviation of intermediate feature maps to disturb features that are used by models intended for various tasks. \citet{wei2022cross} study the transferability of adversarial perturbations across different modalities.
+In detail, they apply the adversarial examples on white-box image-based models to attacking black-box video-based models by exploiting the similarity of low-level feature spaces between images and video frames. \citet{naseer2023boosting} propose to adopt task-specific prompts to incorporate spatial (image) and temporal (video) cues into the same source model, which can enhance the transferability of attacks from image-to-video and image-to-image models.
+They propose a method to add dynamic cues to pre-trained image models through a simple video-based transformation. \citet{lu2023set} study the adversarial transferability of some vision-language pre-training models.
+They propose a set-level guidance adversarial attack to improve the transferability of adversarial examples on vision-language pre-training models, which makes full use of cross-modal guidance. \citet{han2023ot} propose adopting optimal transport optimization to enhance the adversarial transferability of vision-language models, which uses optima transmission theory to find the most effective mapping between image and text features. \cite{hu2024firm} propose to attack intermediate features of an encoder pre-trained on vision-language data for cross-task transferability.
+They adopt a patch-wise approach that independently diverts the representation of each adversarial image patch from the corresponding clean one by minimising the cosine similarity between the two, thereby producing highly transferable adversaries that fool various vision-language understanding tasks.